Skip to main content

 var memberNames = new [] {"Kondo"};

-//Set the folder containing the template file you want to add below
+//Set the folder containing the template files you want to add below

 var templateFolder = @"C:\Git\lightning-review-operational-test\Docs\Engineering\Current\07_PeerReview\Templates";